Free Yes or No Tarot Reading Online

 Core Takeaways

-- +A one-card yes-no reading works best when the question is narrow, present-focused, and about one clear decision or outcome.
+- +A one-card yes-no reading works best when the question is narrow, present-focused, and about one clear decision or direction.

 - +In practice there are at least three usable answer states: yes, no, and conditional or not decidable yet.